Spain. Most people don’t give it a second thought as a wine region. That’s a mistake.

 Conditions in Spain can be so rough, vines are said to writhe in pain

 To what, then, do we owe our ignorance of this storied wine region, in operation since the Phoenicians arrived 3,000 years ago on their conquest of the Mediterranean?

-This week, in preparation for our upcoming Spanish Collection, we delve into this gross neglect.
+This week, in preparation for our upcoming collection retracing the ancient roots of Europe’s best wines, we delve into this gross neglect.

 The story begins a little over 3,000 years ago, possibly around 1200 BC (no one really knows), when the Phoenician sea empire, based in modern-day Lebanon, reached southern Spain.
 Between founding the city of Cadiz and mining silver (the Bible mentions King Solomon purchasing silver from the Phoenicians), the Phoenicians took the trouble to introduce tempranillo to the area and plant the first vineyards in Rioja.